smejkka3/smejkka3.github.io/_posts/2025-07-13-why-marathon-prep-doc.md

 - **Writing**: I want to improve my writing skills — for work, for thinking, for clarity.
 - **Discipline**: Documenting the process forces me to be more deliberate.
 It’s easy to skip workouts.
 It’s harder to skip reflection.
 - **Curiosity**: I’m a data engineer.
 I’ve spent the past 5 years building data pipelines, working with analytics, and automating stuff.
 Now I have a Suunto watch that exports everything I do into CSV files.
 You already know what’s coming — I want to analyze it.
 Automatically.
 Visually.
 Transparently.
 From performance charts to workout logs and CrossFit WOD analysis.
 - **Learning**: Lately, I’ve felt stuck in my own field.
 Not learning new tools, not keeping up with the tech or fitness research like I used to.
 This marathon prep is a chance to break that rut.
-I want to apply everything I know — data science, computer vision, automation — to my own fitness.
+I want to apply everything I know — data engineering, data science, computer vision, automation — to my own fitness.
 I want to dive into sports science.
 Learn the why behind heart rate zones, lactate thresholds, VO₂ max, and more.

 ---